davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.rcv/index.md

 > Ensure all percentages are calculated correctly in every round.

-> Edge: Ensure that program works for any number of candidates (and thus, rankings) including 1.
+> Edge case: Ensure that program works for any number of candidates (and thus, rankings) including 1.

-> Edge: Ensure that your program works for any number of valid ballots, including 0.
+> Edge case: Ensure that your program works for any number of valid ballots, including 0.